DD2480-Group-27/geometry-api-java-coverage/report.md

 ### Henrik - function: doOne

-The function was refactored by putting part of it into a helper function for easier readibility.
+The function was refactored by putting part of it into a helper function for easier readability.
 The reduction can be expressed with the following metrics
 |Sample time|NLOC|CCN|token|PARAM|length|
 |:---:|---:|---:|---:|---:|---:|